ftCLI/FoundryTools-CLI/README.md

                                   a temporary TTF font.
 This last one will be used for TTF to OTF conversion instead of the source TTF file.
 This is slower, but safest.
-    --scale-upm                   Scale units-per-em of converter fonts to 1000 --keep-glyphs                 Keeps NULL and CR glyphs from the output font --no-subr                     Do not subroutinize converted fonts
+    --scale-upm                   Scale units-per-em of converted fonts to 1000 --keep-glyphs                 Keeps NULL and CR glyphs from the output font --no-subr                     Do not subroutinize converted fonts
     --check-outlines              Performs optional outline quality checks and